-Jack laughed as he groaned on the ground, rolling around in pain he handed over some money before going back to cradling his crotch.
+Jack laughed as he groaned on the ground; rolling around in pain, he handed over some money before going back to cradling his crotch.
 He watched as Rebecca stormed off out of the building before attempting to stand again.
-Groaning he managed to get himself to a sitting position and leant against the nearest wall.
+Groaning, he managed to get himself to a sitting position and leaned against the nearest wall.

 “God damn, that woman is going to kill me one day.”

-Jack lent back and gazed up to the notice board.
-His eyes lighting up, he stood up and downloaded the job down to his tablet.
+Jack leaned back and gazed up at the noticeboard.
+His eyes lit up, and he stood up and downloaded the job down to his tablet.

 “But no way she kills me today.
 Hell, she might even apologize when she sees this.”

-Jack quickly pocketed his tablet and headed out the T.D.E, trying his best to catch back up to Rebecca.
+Jack quickly pocketed his tablet and headed out of the T.D.E., trying his best to catch back up to Rebecca.